openshift/openshift-origin-design/README.md

 ------------

 ### Feedback
 We welcome constructive criticism.
-The best place to comment on ongoing design work is (the public mailing lists)[http://lists.openshift.redhat.com/openshiftmm/listinfo].
+The best place to comment on ongoing design work is [the public mailing lists](http://lists.openshift.redhat.com/openshiftmm/listinfo).

 ### Design work
 In order to accept design contributions, we ask that you